railsgirls-bne/railsgirls-bne.github.io/_posts/2015-11-15-sinatra-app.markdown

 Generally speaking each route will have a corresponding view.
 Lets create a new idea page

-Open the ideas_controller file and insert the following
+Open the `ideas_controller.rb` file and insert the following

 {% highlight sh %}
 %w(/new /ideas/new).each do |path|